Return to listing

 Grounding techniques to help bring a child out of 'Fight or Flight'

 As a foster parent, the fight, flight, freeze or collapse response is something that you need to understand when caring for children with histories of abuse or neglect.
-Grounding techniques can help your child get back to the present and bring their body back into the normal state so that you can work through whatever has triggered the response together.

-Remember, when a child is outside their window of tolerance, they're in survival mode and unable to access the higher parts of their brain that are responsible for thinking, feeling, learning and memory.
-These grounding techniques are an essential first step to help bring a child back into a calm state, before you can help them move forward by talking about what happened, for example.
+Remember, when children are outside their window of tolerance, they're in survival mode.
+This means they can't access the higher parts of the brain that are responsible for thinking, feeling, learning and memory.

 1) Deep Breathing Exercises